gotnoshoeson/se2-uups/README.md

 ## The contract upgrade

 Upgradeable smart contracts may sound sacrilegious to you, afterall, smart contracts are supposed to be immutable and that's where a large part of their security is derived right?
 There may be situations where you want to expand the functionality of your smart contract after you've already deployed it.
-Maybe you want to have a window of time to do bug bounties in a live environment and have on opportunity to fix the bugs without having to start over with new smart contracts.
+Maybe you want to have a window of time to debug without having to start over with new smart contracts.
 In this case, the goal is to 'upgrade' the contract by adding new functionality but also retaining the data immutability; and this is exactly what all of the OpenZeppelin Proxy patterns are designed to do.
-For a deeper dive, check out this article from OpenZeppelin --> [Transparent Proxy Pattern](https://blog.openzeppelin.com/proxy-patterns?utm_source=zos&utm_medium=blog&utm_campaign=transparent-proxy-pattern)
+For a deeper dive, check out this article from OpenZeppelin --> [Proxy Patterns: How they work, lower level](https://blog.openzeppelin.com/proxy-patterns?utm_source=zos&utm_medium=blog&utm_campaign=transparent-proxy-pattern)

 Every time that we created a new proxy, we did so with the Factory contract and not with hardhat like the other contracts, YourContract and Factory.
 For this reason we don't currently have the ABI to interact with any of the TransparentUpgradeableProxy functions or any of the functions that it inherits.